ccnmtl/case-consortium/content/case/case_53.md

 "school": ""
 "slug": "FacebookConundrum"
 "status_id": "1"
-"teaching_note": "New Haven Independent Teaching Note.pdf"
+"teaching_note": "http://ccnmtl.columbia.edu/projects/caseconsortium/casestudies/53/casestudy/files/global/53/New Haven Independent Teaching Note.pdf"
 "teaser": "This case asks what rules exist on the use of social media in reporting\
   \ news stories.
 The pressure is on a web-only start-up as the national press flock\
   \ to a murder story in the news site's backyard.
 Use in courses on editorial management;\
   \ the business of media; or ethics."
-"thumb": "case_thumbnail.jpg"
+"thumbnail": "/img/case/case_thumb_53.jpg"
 "title": "The Facebook Conundrum: The New Haven &lt;i&gt;Independent&lt;/i&gt; and\
   \ the Annie Le Murder"
 "title_color": "#3053ba"